Every woman is an individual and symptoms can vary hugely in duration and severity.

 Once the ovaries have ceased their production of oestrogen, other changes may take place, which can have an effect on long-term health.
 This includes changes that affect the strength and density of bones increasing the risk of osteoporosis (bone-thinning disease).

 HRT aims to relieve the symptoms caused by oestrogen deficiency.
-Ask your healthcare professional about the benefits and risks of HRT.
+Your healthcare professional will discuss with you the benefits and risks of HRT and other treatments.
+The management of your menopause should be tailored to you.

 CBT (cognitive behavioral therapy) may also be considered to alleviate low mood or anxiety that arise as a result of the menopause.

-For those wishing to try complementary therapies, the quality, purity and constituents of these products is still unknown and should be discussed with a health care professional.
+For those wishing to try complementary therapies, the quality, purity and constituents of some of these products is still unknown and should be discussed with a health care professional.

 You should also establish a healthy lifestyle, which includes activities such as regular weight-bearing exercise, a healthy diet, and stopping smoking.